 Covered entities and business associates must comply with the Security Rule standards that are categorized as follows: administrative safeguards, physical safeguards, and technical safeguards.
 Essentially, administrative safeguards involve documented, formal practices to manage the selection and implementation of security measures; physical safeguards control physical access to information systems, especially at times when there is a loss of power or natural disaster; and technical safeguards involve processes that protect and monitor information access, and protect data that is transmitted over a network.

-Through its enforcement actions and audits, the U.S. Department of Health and Human Services (HHS) has identified the lack of, or an incomplete, risk analyses as a key factor in the failure of covered entities to adequately safeguard information.
+Through its enforcement actions and audits, OCR has identified the lack of or incomplete, risk analyses as a key factor in the failure of covered entities to adequately safeguard information.
 A risk analysis is a required administrative safeguard.
 It is intended to be an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of electronic PHI held by the covered entity.
 “Risk” is a combination of factors or events (threats and vulnerabilities) that, if they occur, may have an adverse impact.
 “Vulnerability” is a flaw or weakness in system security procedures, design, implementation, or internal controls that could be exercised (accidentally or intentionally) and result in a security breach or violation of security policy.
-Covered entities must evaluate the risk levels and, for high risk items, describe how the risk is mitigated or how it will be managed.
+Covered entities must evaluate the risk levels and, for high-risk items, describe how the risk is mitigated or how it will be managed.

-The ADA Practical Guide to HIPAA Compliance (2013) includes a dental practice-specific risk assessment tool.
-Also, HHS offers a risk assessment tool online.
-The link to the tool is listed under Resources below.
-Be sure to read the user’s guide and watch the videos that accompany the tool in order to understand the scope of work required.
+The ADA Practical Guide to HIPAA Compliance includes a dental practice-specific risk assessment tool.
+Also, HHS offers a free risk assessment tool online.
+Links to both are listed below.

 It bears repeating that HIPAA allows covered entities flexibility in reasonably and appropriately implementing safeguards.
 The regulation states: